Mexican Numismatic History: The 1811 Real de Catorce 8 Reales…

 Venado, Charcas, Matehuala and Catorce; that it is effective that he fabricated weapons such as spears and cannons in Matehuala and Catorce and that he issued coinage in silver of full fineness and intrinsic value in the Real de Catorce; that it is true that he imprisoned the legitimate authorities and replaced them with his appointed men instead; that he has indeed issued proclamations and edicts to several authorities as is stated in the inquiry.
 But that all these actions have resulted from his need to preserve his safety by embracing the insurrection despite being well aware of its nefarious consequences.
 And that even worse events would have taken place under the authority of the aforementioned Villerias, or considering that Alferez don Francisco Lanzagorta already had gathered over a thousand men in the Pozo de los Carmelitas in the San Luis Potosi jurisdiction and was marching towards the Saltillo, and similarly the commisionates of Iriarte, Gallardo, Veliz and another individual whose name escapes him were respectively positioned in the locations of Catorce, Venado and Matehuala.
 That if he committed the crime of minting coinage, he only did so following the example set forth by Zacatecas and under the authority bestowed upon him and the necessity of providing a circulating media, but always being careful or not harming the King’s interests by giving it a proper weight and full intrinsic value.

 As mentioned previously, all references liken the 1811 Real de Catorce 8 Reales to a royalist issue, probably influenced by the reference to Ferdinand VII in the legend of the 1811 Catorce 8 Reales.
 Nevertheless, the hereby presented evidence speaks for itself, since Jimenez was undoubtedly in the Insurgent camp.
-Thus, this rare provisional coinage ought to be considered among the first Insurgent issues, alongside other ones which will be presented in upcoming issues of our Newsletter.
+Thus, this rare provisional coinage ought to be considered among the first Insurgent issues, alongside other items of Mexican numismatic history that will be presented in upcoming issues of our Newsletter.

 A parting commentary on the Catorce issues: firstly, it should be noted that the various references to a Royalist Provisional mint being established at Real de Catorce probably refer to the issue of copper 1⁄4 Reales by Royalist commander Teodoro Parrodi in 1815 rather than the silver (and insurgent) 1811 8 Reales.